Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 $ Q^pi (x, a) = Re_x(a) + gamma  sum_y P_"xy" [pi(x)] V^pi (y) \, $
 where $theta_k$ denotes the parameters after update $k$ with initial policy $theta_0$ and $alpha_k$ is the learning rate.

-Meaning, the Q value is the expected discounted reward for executing action $a$ at state $x$ and following policy $pi$ therafter.
+Meaning, the Q value is the expected discounted reward for executing action $a$ at state $x$ and following policy $pi$ thereafter.
 Theoretically, by using the policy to always take the action with the highest Q value, the Q-learning agent is able to find the optimal policy.
-In Q-learning, the agent has a set of acts that it repeats during so called episodes: in the nth episod, the agent:
+In Q-learning, the agent has a set of acts that it repeats during so-called episodes: in the nth episode, the agent:
 + observes its current state $x_n$
 + selects and performs an action $a_n$
 + observes the following state $y_n$